 Most good stories start with a fundamental list of ingredients: the initial situation, conflict, complication, climax, suspense, denouement, and conclusion.
 Great writers sometimes shake up the recipe and add some spice.

-Raskolnikov has it in his head to kill a mean and crooked pawnbroker, who happens to be a sixty-year-old woman.
+Raskolnikov has it in his head to kill a mean and crooked pawnbroker, who happens to be a 60-year-old woman.
 He's trying to get the idea out of his head, but he can't.
-The idea torments him to plan the murder down to the least detail.
-He knows exactly how many paces it is from his room to the pawnbrokers ("exactly seven hundred and thirty"), and even does a trial run of the murder.
-Part of him is convinced he could never kill and part of him is convinced that he must.
+The idea torments him to plan the murder down to the last detail.
+He knows exactly how many paces it is from his room to the pawnbroker's ("exactly seven hundred and thirty") and even does a trial run of the murder.
+Part of him is convinced he could never kill, and part of him is convinced that he must.

 The complications in his mind lead him to act in complicated ways.
 He still does good deeds (mostly by giving money to desperate people), but he is alienating himself from the people who love him and playing dangerous games with the cops.
 As a result of his complicated actions, everybody around him is confused.
 They all suspect him, at least a little, but can't really believe he did it.
 At times, we have to remind ourselves that Raskolnikov is indeed the killer.

 He almost doesn't do it.
-When he hears about Svidrigaïlov's suicide, he turns around and walks out of the police station, planning on doing who-knows-what (probably continuing the never ending debate in his head over whether or not to turn himself in to the cops).
+When he hears about Svidrigaïlov's suicide, he turns around and walks out of the police station, planning on doing who-knows-what (probably continuing the never-ending debate in his head over whether or not to turn himself in to the cops).
 But, there's Sonia, sitting there in the courtyard of the police station, full of anguish and pain.
-We suppose he decided that it would be easier to just get it over with and turn himself in than to face Sonia without having confessed.
+We suppose he decides that it would be easier to just get it over with and turn himself in rather than to face Sonia without having confessed.